-However, as a report was triggered and moreover determined by an external assessor as possibly meeting the formal definition of bullying, it is important that you give consideration to how your behaviour is perceived by and impacts others.
+However, as a report was triggered and moreover determined by an external assessor as possibly meeting the formal definition of bullying, it is important that you give consideration to how things you do or say is perceived by and impacts others.
 The incident that was reported related to [INSERT VERY BROAD AND DE-IDENTIFIED INFORMATION INDICATING THE GENERAL ISSUE THAT WAS REPORTED, BEING MINDFUL OF NOT IDENTIFYING THE COMPLAINANT OR CREATING FURTHER DIVISION - SEEK APPROVAL OF THIS SENTENCE BY THE COMPLAINANT.
 IF APPROVAL IS NOT GRANTED, OR AN ACCEPTABLE ALTERNATIVE CANNOT BE AGREED, DELETE THIS SENTENCE].
-In order to maintain confidentiality of the mandatory reporting process further details cannot be provided, but it is reiterated that the assessment of the report is that there is no case for you to answer and this notification is provided solely for the purpose of alerting you that the above alleged behaviour / some perceived behaviour of yours [delete inappropriate option] has been formally assessed as potentially being bullying.
+In order to maintain confidentiality of the mandatory reporting process further details cannot be provided, but it is reiterated that a complaint is not being pursued and therefore there is no case for you to answer, and this notification is provided solely for the purpose of alerting you that the above alleged behaviour / some perceived behaviour of yours [delete inappropriate option] has been formally assessed as potentially being bullying.

-You are requested by the Intake Assessment Team, on behalf of the Management Committee and the Queensland Greens, to read the attached Queensland Greens Code of Ethics and Bullying and Behaviour Management: Mandatory Reporting and Zero Tolerance Procedures in full, and to be mindful of any ways in which others may perceive your behaviour to be contrary to the expectations outlined in these documents.
+You are requested by the Intake Assessment Team, on behalf of the Management Committee and the Queensland Greens, to read the attached Queensland Greens Code of Ethics and

+Bullying and Behaviour Management: Mandatory Reporting and Zero Tolerance Procedures in full, and to be mindful of any ways in which others may perceive things you do or say to be contrary to the expectations outlined in these documents.